wn-doolittle/caliper-spec/caliper-impl-guide.md

  - What paths are taken to reach the content?

-Talk about how `@context` changes for extensions and explain how it works?
+TODO: Talk about how `@context` changes for extensions and explain how it works?
 Then point to the Release Schedule section.

+TODO: Emphasise this is the level of certification.
+That's possibly also discussed in the Certification header above, and possibly in the release schedule stuff below.
+Maybe the repetition is good since this is an important point to understand.

 ## Custom Extensions